 National Bridge Inventory: Massachusetts

-- This is up from 468 bridges classified as structurally deficient in 2016.
+- This is down from 481 bridges classified as structurally deficient in 2018.

 |County||Year Built||Daily Crossings||Type of Bridge||Location|